zero-to-mastery/ztm-events/README.md

 The Local Meetup is a web-based application created by students from Zero To Mastery Academy.

-The goal of the app is to make it easier for ZTM students to find local meetups near them and to track the history of the local meetups.
+The goal of the app is to make it easier for ZTM students to find information about both the upcoming and the past ZTM events.

 ## Project structure
 You can take a look at the initial static structure of the website [here](https://whimsical.com/local-meetup-website-home-EdqpJVANGt1LRDcq52r1PD).